 Are These Things Really That Big of a Deal?

-In short?
 Not necessarily – but very possibly.

 I have known people who “got saved” through theologically flawed means (legalism, charismaticism, prosperity preaching, etc.) and although they got the gospel across it messed these people up for years afterward.
 Some even fell away because of problems related to their flawed view of Christianity that they were taught initially.
 I for one don’t want to have to go back and correct faulty teachings after someone gets saved.
 Further, if someone discovers that they based their decision on false statements then what might be their response be to the true parts?